Roselee Goldberg

-RoseLee Goldberg is an American-based art historian, author, critic and curator of performance art.
+RoseLee Goldberg is an art historian, author, critic and curator of performance art.
 She is most well known as being the founder and director of Performa, a performance art organisation.
 She is also currently a Clinical Associate Professor of Arts Administration at New York University.

 Early life

-Born in Durban, South Africa, Goldberg studied Political Science and Fine Arts at Wits University, Johannesburg.
+Goldberg was born in Durban, South Africa and grew up in a middle-class family.
+She danced in her youth.
+Goldberg studied political science and fine arts at Wits University, Johannesburg.
 In 1970 she attained a degree in Art History from the Courtauld Institute of Art in London.